-A key difference between porcelain and fiberglass tubs will be seen in the installation process.
-Porcelain tubs are porcelain-coated iron, and consequently heavy and cumbersome to maneuver in what may be a tight space.
+A key difference between porcelain and fiberglass tubs is apparent in the installation process.
+Porcelain tubs are porcelain-coated iron; consequently they are heavy and cumbersome to maneuver in what may be a tight space.
 The installation of a porcelain tub generally involves the removal of the toilet and any sinks or vanities located between the bathroom door and the tub's installation site.
 With fiberglass, the tubs' relative lightness can allow for more manipulation and lifting around or over fixtures already in place in a bathroom.

 Differences in Cleaning

 One area where fiberglass tubs do not shine as brightly, literally and figuratively, over their traditional porcelain counterparts is in maintenance.
 Porcelain tubs hold up well over time, and can be cleaned with relatively harsh chemicals without much risk of stripping the porcelain from the iron.

 Fiberglass tubs, however, have a laundry list of chemicals, such as bleach, that are not safe to be used on their surface.
 They are also more susceptible to scratching with abrasive scrubbing, and consequently can be more troublesome to keep clean.

 Traditional porcelain tubs are actually porcelain-coated iron, and as you know, iron rusts.
 Keeping the underside of a tub dry, where there is no porcelain coating, is key to maintaining a traditional porcelain tub.

 Once rust takes hold, it is only a matter of time before the unit must be replaced, as no amount of grinding or sandblasting will completely remove the cancer from the metal.
 Fiberglass tubs, on the other hand, are more forgiving when it comes to exposure to dampness and holding up after a leak.

 Differences in Longevity